 There are no jumpers to configure the onboard IDE interfaces J6 and J7.
+Refer to Figure 2-3 for location.
 See the table on the left for pin definitions.

-You must use the ATA100/66 cable included with your system to benefit from the ATA100/66 technology.
+Note: You must use the ATA100/66 cable included with your system to benefit from the ATA100/66 technology.